christyacanete/hello-world/README.md

 HEAD
-# rails-projects
+# Hello World
-This repo contains all my projects created using Ruby on Rails.
+This repo contains all my files for the Hello World project created using Ruby on Rails.

 # README